sayonsom/sublime-gridlabd/README.md

 ### Installation

-Since sublime-gridlabd is just a bunch of files, it can be downloaded on any computer that has Sublime Text, and filex can be extracted to the correct folder:
+Since `sublime-gridlabd` is just a bunch of files, it can be downloaded on any computer that has Sublime Text, and files can be extracted to the correct folder:

-Here can be some common installation workflows:
+Here are some common installation work-flows:

 #### Windows